 Not only are children forced into militant situations, but women and children alike are more vulnerable to human trafficking and smuggling due to the war.
 The poorest women are forced into prostitution to make ends meet, whilst children are often sold as sex slaves abroad.

-The war broke out in 2014 and doesn’t seem to be ending any time soon, therefore the humanitarian crisis is set to continue, making your live-saving donations even more vital.
+The war broke out in 2014 and doesn’t seem to be ending any time soon, therefore the humanitarian crisis is set to continue, making your lifesaving donations even more vital.

 Devastating Floods and Torrential Rainfall

 Throughout April and August, Yemen endures a rainy season that results in the destruction of people’s homes and livelihoods.
-As of 12 August this year, roughly 13,596 families were affected by countrywide flooding in July.
-Not only were homes, shelters, and other essential infrastructures damaged beyond repair, but people were subjected to serious injuries and even death.
+Not only are homes, shelters, and other essential infrastructures damaged beyond repair, but people were subjected to serious injuries and even death.

 If this wasn’t devastating enough, the country is also struggling to recover from a desert locust outbreak.
 These swarms are formed due to heavy rainfall, and they are detrimental to Yemen’s already existing famine.
 Since 2016, the entire country has been in a state of food insecurity due to the civil war and its blockades.
 This problem is only exacerbated by desert locusts consuming already limited crops.